Greenhouse gas emissions: Buildings and construction

 In 2018, manufacturing construction materials and maintaining buildings accounted for 39% of carbon dioxide emissions from energy and process-related emissions.
 Manufacture of glass, cement, and steel accounted for 11% of energy and process-related emissions.
 Because building construction is a significant investment, more than two-thirds of buildings in existence will still exist in 2050.
 Retrofitting existing buildings to become more efficient will be necessary to meet the targets of the Paris Agreement; it will be insufficient to only apply low-emission standards to new construction.
 Buildings that produce as much energy as they consume are called zero-energy buildings, while buildings that produce more than they consume are energy-plus.
 Low-energy buildings are designed to be highly efficient with low total energy consumption and carbon emissions—a popular type is the passive house.

 The construction industry has seen marked advances in building performance and energy efficiency over recent decades.
 Green building practices that avoid emissions or capture the carbon already present in the environment, allow for reduced footprint of the construction industry, for example, use of hempcrete, cellulose fiber insulation, and landscaping.

+According to a report by UNEP, the sector represents more than 35% of total global CO2 emissions.
 In 2019, the building sector was responsible for 12 Gt-eq emissions.
 More than 95% of these emissions were carbon, and the remaining 5% were CH_{4}, N2O, and halocarbon.

 The largest contributor to building sector emissions (49% of total) is the production of electricity for use in buildings.

 Of global building sector GHG emissions, 28% are produced during the manufacturing process of building materials such as steel, cement (a key component of concrete), and glass.
 The conventional process inherently related to the production of steel and cement results in large amounts of CO_{2} emitted.
 For example, the production of steel in 2018 was responsible for 7 to 9% of the global CO_{2} emissions.

 The remaining 23% of global building sector GHG emissions are produced directly on site during building operations.